RobertMyles/tidyRSS/README.md

 feeds and georss feeds.

-It is easy to use as it only has one function, `tidyfeed()`, which takes one argument, the url of the feed.
+It is easy to use as it only has one function, `tidyfeed()`, which takes two arguments, the url of the feed and a logical flag for whether you want a geoRSS feed returned as a simple features dataframe or not.
 Running this function will return a tidy data frame of the information contained in the feed.
 If the url is not an rss or atom feed, it will return an error message.

 Included in the package is a simple dataset, a list of feed urls, which you can use to experiment with.
 You can access this with